tarwn/lessthandot-hugo/blogs/content/posts/2009-10-26-ltd-re-design-tidbit-1.md

 In Technical-ese?
 We took advantage of the fact that most of you will finally be off of IE6 and that let us use some of the newer CSS attributes that Microsoft has finally started to implement, such as min-width and max-width.
 There may also be a little JQuery trickery involved by the time we launch to make the margins even more fluidy (keep your scrabble rules to yourself), but this will be dependent on beta feedback.

 (Late Addition: There is indeed some jquery magic now for those of you using the [8 year old][2] browser.
-Feel free to buy me a beer to make up for that evening of my life…)
+Feel free to buy me a beer to make up for that evening of my life...)

 ### Color and Font Changes